 Sponsors: Mr. Concialdi, Ms. Wnek, Ms. Luckritz, and Ms. DiPasquale

 Speech Team is an IHSA winter activity in which students compete individually against students from several other schools and contribute to an overall team score.
 Competition events range from acting to public speaking, individually or with a partner, and students may write their own speeches or perform from published writers.
-Since the fear of public speaking is one the biggest fears people have, students will gain an invaluable experience by participating in the worthwhile activity, honing their public speaking, acting, writing, and performance skills in a fun, yet competitive environment.
+Since the fear of public speaking is one of the biggest fears people have, students will gain invaluable experience by participating in worthwhile activities, honing their public speaking, acting, writing, and performance skills in a fun, yet competitive environment.

 Sponsor: Mr. Wong

 The WildStang Team brings together students from all across District 214 with professionals and engineers from various partners throughout the Chicagoland area for the purpose of designing and building a robot to be tested in a high-energy robotic competition against other high schools that are part of the FIRST program.
-Students create a mini-company with all the various departments of engineering, software, marketing and finance to simulate what it is like to work for a high tech company bringing a new product to market.
+Students create a mini-company with all the various departments of engineering, software, marketing and finance to simulate what it is like to work for a high-tech company bringing a new product to market.